abi04/marketplace/README.md

 # Marketplace Api
-The marketplace allows employers to to post jobs, while perspective self employed can bid for projects.
+The marketplace allows employers to post jobs, while perspective self employed can bid for projects.

 ## TO INSTALL ON LOCAL MACHINE